Efficient Convex Optimization for Bosonic State Tomography: INTRODUCTION

 Quantum state tomography~\cite{PhysRevLett.105.150401, PhysRevLett.105.250403} (QST) is widely used in recent experiments to reconstruct quantum states from measurement data.
 It serves as the foundation for various quantum system identification tasks~\cite{PhysRevLett.108.080502}, such as Hamiltonian identification~\cite{PhysRevLett.113.080401, 8022944, 9026783, HOU2017863} and quantum process tomography~\cite{PhysRevLett.90.193601, PhysRevA.77.032322, doi:10.1126/science.1162086}.
 As such, quantum state tomography plays a crucial role in quantum sensing, quantum computation, and quantum communication~\cite{Lange2023adaptivequantum,Tripathi2025, Yang2025}.
 Unlike many classical system identification problems, QST involves reconstructing the quantum state from samples that are drawn from a specific distribution rather than from deterministic data~\cite{PhysRevLett.106.220503}.
 Additionally, many problems are ill-conditioned or suffer from the curse of dimensionality, further complicating the reconstruction process.

 Various methods have been proposed for solving QST problems.
 Maximum-likelihood estimation (MLE) methods gained popularity due to their numerical stability and ease of implementation.
 Iterative MLE methods~\cite{PhysRevA.75.042108} were then introduced, which use iterative computation rather than global optimization, significantly reducing the problem-solving complexity.
 These methods have become prevalent~\cite{Guo2024, PhysRevA.111.022601,Kawasaki2024}.
 To incorporate prior knowledge, Bayesian approaches~\cite{PhysRevA.85.052120, Granade_2016, Chapman:22} have been proposed.
+Gradient descent algorithms have also been developed for QST~\cite{gaikwad2025gradientdescentmethodsfastquantum}.
 More recently, machine learning techniques have been applied to QST, with methods such as basic neural networks, as well as advanced architectures like Generative Adversarial Networks~\cite{PhysRevLett.127.140502} (GANs) and Variational Autoencoders~\cite{doi:10.1142/S0219749921400050} (VAEs).
 Many works~\cite{RevModPhys.81.299,PhysRevResearch.4.033220,PhysRevA.108.042430,PRXQuantum.6.010303} have demonstrated the feasibility of these methods.
 However, several approaches ignore physical constraints and can output non-physical states.
-Iterative algorithms have been reported to be slow in convergence~\cite{PhysRevResearch.6.033034}, while neural-network schemes converge faster but depend strongly on the chosen loss function and provide no guarantee of reaching the optimal solution~\cite{WU2024109169}.
+Iterative algorithms have been reported to be slow in convergence~\cite{PhysRevResearch.6.033034}, while neural-network schemes converge faster but depend strongly on the chosen loss function and lack the guarantee of reaching the optimal solution~\cite{WU2024109169}.